TimAnthonyAlexander/demo-anticheat/README.md

 2. Statistics collectors process each frame to gather data
 3. After parsing, final statistics are calculated
 4. A reporter formats and displays the statistics in a readable format

+### Implemented Statistics

+#### Weapon Usage
+Tracks the percentage of time players have their knife out versus other weapons throughout the demo.

+#### Headshot Percentage
+Tracks kills and headshot kills for each player, calculating the percentage of kills that were headshots.

 ## Extending With New Statistics